NathanHM/maedras-vault/content/Religion/Gods/Ilhara.md

 - **Fortune is Fickle**: Luck can change with a breath; accept it with grace.
 - **Weave Your Path**: Take responsibility for the choices you make.
 ## Clergy and Worship
-Ilhara’s clergy are advisors and oracles, helping people understand their destinies.
+Ilhara's clergy are advisors and oracles, helping people understand their destinies.
 Worship involves casting lots or reading omens.
 ## Rituals
 - **Thread of Fate**: A ritual in which followers tie a thread to represent a desired path or choice.
-- **The Wheel of Fortune**: A ceremonial spinning of a wheel to seek Ilhara’s guidance on a matter of luck or destiny.
+- **The Wheel of Fortune**: A ceremonial spinning of a wheel to seek Ilhara's guidance on a matter of luck or destiny.